willj-dev/willj-dev.github.io/content/pages/millennial-utopia/utopian-capital.md

 ## Mission

 The mission of Utopian Capital is to support the development of a just society by managing the capital assets of the Millennial Utopian society (MU), and any of its individual members, with their permission and on their behalf.
-This will support the continuing provision of equal rights under the [Millennial Social Code][] (MSC) to the largest possible population.
+This will support the continuing provision of equal rights under the [Millennial Social Code][msc] (MSC) to the largest possible population.

 ## Business Model